 Admission consideration is only at the professional program level.
 Applications are available through Pharmacy College Application Service (PharmCAS) at http://www.pharmcas.org.
 Supplemental application and fee required.
-Deadline: by the January deadline posted on PharmCAS at http://www.pharmcas.org
+Application Deadline for the PharmCAS application and Supplemental application and fees: December 1.

 Admission to Drake University is selective and considers the complete record of a candidate for admission.
 Since the University prefers students with varied talents and interests, there is no single and inflexible set of admission standards applied to all candidates for admission.
 Prospective students bring a variety of academic preparation; therefore, Drake reviews the full record of each candidate for admission and makes a decision based on the qualifications of each individual.
 Admission is granted without regard to sex, color, creed, religion, race, age, national or ethnic origin or disability.
 Drake University admits students without regard to sexual orientation, to all rights, privileges, programs and activities generally accorded to or made available to students at the University.